seri037/llcppg/doc/llpkgstore.md

 ## llpkg.goplus.org

 This service is hosted by GitHub Pages, and the `llpkgstore.json` file is located in the same branch as GitHub Pages.
-When running `llgo get`, it will download the file to `LLGOPCPATH`.
+When running `llgo get`, it will download the file to `LLGOPCCACHE`.

 ### Function